 Molokai with Kids: Hawaii's Untouched Family Adventure

 The first thing I tell anyone considering Molokai with kids: this is not the Hawaii of luxury resorts and hula shows on the lawn.
 This is the Hawaii of one main road, one grocery store, kids riding their bikes home from school past mango trees, and an ocean so empty you can fish off the pier on a Tuesday and bring home dinner.
-About 8,000 people live here.
+About 7,400 people live here.
 On a busy day, maybe 1,000 visitors are on island.
 That is the entire vibe.
-If your family is curious enough to want a real, slowed-down, deeply local Hawaiian experience, Molokai will mark you for life.
+If your family is curious enough to want a real, slowed-down Hawaiian experience, Molokai will mark you for life.

 Getting to Molokai with Kids

 Two options.
-Mokulele Airlines runs small turboprop flights from Honolulu and from Kahului on Maui, both about 25 to 35 minutes in the air.
+Mokulele runs small turboprop flights from Honolulu and from Kahului on Maui, both about 25 to 35 minutes in the air.
 Kids love it, anxious adults less so.
 The other option is the Maui-Molokai Ferry, which has been on-and-off in recent years.
 Check current status before you plan around it.
-As of this writing, flying is the reliable plan.
+As of writing, flying is the reliable plan.

 You absolutely need a rental car.
 There is no Uber, no public bus that helps you, and the things worth seeing are spread across 38 miles of island.
 Reserve months ahead.
 Inventory is tiny.